(Whatsapp) +34 618464511 info@solmoto.com

-Mojácar Playa is sits alongside the Mediterranean sea in Eastern Andalusia.
-With a stunning backdrop of the awe inspiring Sierra Cabrera mountains, you will be hard pushed to find a nicer spot to come to and relax.
-The fact that it is not inundated with em-mass tourist beach goers really adds to the overall appeal.
+Mojácar Playa sits alongside the Mediterranean Sea in Eastern Andalusia.
+With a stunning backdrop of the awe-inspiring Sierra Cabrera mountains, you will be hard-pushed to find a nicer spot to come to and relax.
+The fact that it is not inundated with em-mass tourist beachgoers really adds to the overall appeal.

 Despite being well known among the Spanish beach goers, this area is still thought of as one of the more untouched beauty spots in Southern Spain.
 With over 17km of beautiful beaches, that just drape around the curving coastline, it is easy to see why those who do make the effort are spoilt with beautiful coatlines and imposing cliffs.